samlinux-development/ic-nuxt/README.md

 # Nuxt Minimal Starter for the Internet Computer

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about nuxt.

+A more in-depth explanation will be published next week on IcAcademy.
+Happy new Year!

 ## Setup